zuozhenggh/learning-library/developer-library/atp-apex-oda/lab5/lab5.md

     The web form to **upload** the file will **show up**.
     We will fill out all the information of this web form.

-2. Select `Upload a component package file (a .tgz file created by running bots-node-sdk pack or npm pack) or drag it here.`
+2. Select **Upload a component package file (a .tgz file created by running bots-node-sdk pack or npm pack) or drag it here**.

     ![Create Skill](./images/cc_import_2.png)